 |vintage||origin||titratable acidity||ph||alcohol||residual sugar|

 In 2011, we had unusually cooler temperatures in the Napa Valley, which led to a later harvest.
 Because of this longer time on the vine, our Cabernet grapes achieved a delicate balance of acidity and concentrated fruit flavors.
 We selected the grapes for our Lot 1 Cabernet Sauvignon from some of the best sites in the Napa Valley: 19% Atlas Peak, 19% Howell Mountain, 19% Calistoga, 15% Spring Mountain, 15% Stags Leap, and 13% from the Napa Valley.

 In The Cellar

 The grapes for our Louis M. Martini Lot 1 Cabernet Sauvignon were hand-harvested in half-ton picking bins and hand-sorted before destemming and partial crushing.
-The must was then gravity-fed into open-top tanks at Cellar No. 254.
-Fifteen percent of the blend was fermented with a submerged cap for a more gentle extraction, which created more elegant tannins.
-After fermentation, the wine was racked by gravity into French oak barrels for malolactic fermentation.
-After gently handling the wine as individual barrel lots through the winter and spring, we assembled the majority of the blend in June 2011, allowing the flavors to integrate before sending the wine back to barrel for another year of aging.
-Lot 1 was aged in French oak barrels, 95 percent of which were new, for a total of 21 months.
-The oak notes were seamlessly integrated into the final blend, adding hints of chocolate and brown spice without overpowering the intense fruit flavors.
+The must was then gravity-fed into 3.5-ton, open-top tanks.
+Twenty percent of the blend was fermented with a submerged cap for a more gentle extraction, which created more elegant tannins.
+Two weeks after primary fermentation, the wine was racked by gravity into French oak barrels for malolactic fermentation.
+After managing the wine as individual barrel lots through the winter and spring, we assembled the majority of the blend in June, allowing the flavors to integrate before sending the wine back to barrel for another year of aging.
+Lot 1 Cabernet was aged entirely in French oak barrels, 96% of which were new, for a total of 21 months.

 Download printable tasting notes for this wine and past vintages.